Eight branches of Ayurveda

 1. Kaaya Chikitsa

-Kaaya means agni – the digestive fire in the body.
+Kaaya means "agni" – the digestive fire in the body.
 It is holistic approach of medicine which is mainly helpful in treatment of whole body.
-It is derived from Sanskrit word "Chin- Chayane" which means to collect.
+Kaaya Chikitsa is derived from Sanskrit word "Chin- Chayane" which means to collect.
 This collection refers to food.
 Kaaya mainly helps in food digestion and metabolism.
 So it is considered as Kaaya Chikitsa that means treatment of disease due to metabolism problem in body.
-Imbalance of kaaya may occurs which results in many diseases.
-It deals with treatment of general diseases like fever, cough by balancing agni.
+Imbalance of kaaya may occurs which result in many diseases.
+It deals with treatment of general diseases like fever, cold, cough and many others by balancing agni in body.
 Treatment may be internal or external.

-The medicines are given orally or through Sodhana i.e. eliminative procedures of Panchakarmas means five treatments which are Vamana (Emesis), Virechana (purgation), Vasti (Enema), Nasya (nasal medications) and Raktamokshna (bloodletting).
+The medicines are given orally or through Sodhana i.e. eliminative procedures of Panchakarma means five treatments which are Vamana (Emesis), Virechana (purgation), Basti (Enema), Nasya (Nasal medications) and Raktamokshna (Blood-letting).

 It involves local application of creams (lepan), lotions and ointments.